benpleitner/binary-hex-converter/README.md

-# binary-hex-converter
+# Binary-Hexadecimal Converter
-web app that converts decimal numbers to binary and hex
+Web app that converts decimal numbers to binary and hex